elys-network/elys-asset-registry/docs/listing-assets.md

 - amm create-pool weights: should we remove this option and keep 100:100 as default?
 - amm create-pool fee denom: never specified different than USDC.
 Should wee keep it as a required parameter?
 - rewards: how pool multipliers should be treated?
+- check out pool multipliers section. do we want users to execute that?
+What/how multiplier would be allowed/suggested?
+- pool_max_leverage_ratio: how would we suggest/handle this value?
+- vault creation: are we suggesting any values? users wont have context on how to set these values.
+- MsgUpdateEnabledPools: should we refactor this so users dont have to send the whole list of enabled pools?
+Maybe we can have a `MsgAddEnabledPool` and `MsgRemoveEnabledPool` or just a toggle?